andersonmendrot/estudo-csharp/Secao10Udemy/README.md

-### A seção 10 do curso introduz herança e polimorfismo, com conceitos como:
+### A seção 5 do curso introduz herança e polimorfismo

-- Upcasting, downcasting
-- Sobreposição, virtual, override, base
-- Classes e métodos selados e abstratos

 ##### Herança ou extensão